markmakemate/Statistic-Learning-Theory/README.md

 * Compile Environment: Ubuntu 16.04 LTS 64-bit
 * Group Members: 1
 # Final Objectives:
 * **Providing an effective, extensionable, customizable and light Data Mining Framework for most applications in any platform.
-For example, we can transplant this framework on mobile terminal.**
+For example, we can transplant this framework on mobile terminal then working on some tasks like text mining.**
 * **Coupling Algorithms, Calculating Resource and Application by a Light Framework.
 Meanwhile, the performance of Algorithms should be improved as good as possible.**
 * **Extensionability should be satisfied**
 # Current Objective: